a-sit-plus/warden/README.md

 Under the hood, this library depends on the [Android Key Attestation Library](https://github.com/a-sit-plus/android-attestation) and
 [Vincent Haupert's](https://github.com/veehaitch)  excellent [DeviceCheck/AppAttest Library](https://github.com/veehaitch/devicecheck-appattest).

-Full API docs are available <a href="https://a-sit-plus.github.io/attestation-service/attestation-service/at.asitplus.attestation/index.html" target="_blank">here</a>.
+Full API docs are available [here](https://a-sit-plus.github.io/attestation-service/).

 ## Demonstration / Usage Example
 This library is intended for integration into back-end services which need to remotely establish trust in mobile clients